alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Transformer.png)

 For the perspective of the DOD; repositories, gateways, boundery objects or UI patterns like MVC, MVVM or MVP; all the patterns are transformation mechanisms.

+> There is no ideal, abstract solution to the problem.

 ## DoHex